natko5/docs/_uk-overview/morphology.md

 # Morphology

-This document is a placeholder for the language-specific overview of guidelines for part-of-speech tags and features.
+This document is a placeholder for the language-specific overview of guidelines for part-of-speech tags and features..